Iowa Court of Appeals rules there was insufficient evidence for a no contact protective order, for the evidence did not prove an assault

 Read the case here

-Read a case on the issue here
+Read a case on this issue